Ferdinand III, Holy Roman Emperor: Peace negotiations

-The emperor personally took part in the campaign against the Swedes, that ended with a defeat at the Battle of Jankau on 6 March, 1645.
+The emperor personally took part in the campaign against the Swedes, which ended with a defeat at the Battle of Jankau on 6 March 1645.
 The Swedish army under Lennart Torstensson then advanced to Vienna.
 To raise morale in the city, the emperor circled the city in a large procession with an image of the Virgin Mary.
 As the Swedish army drew closer, Ferdinand left the city.
 Archduke Leopold Wilhelm managed to drive off the opponents.
-At times Ferdinand managed to get Prince George I Rákóczi of Transylvania, an ally of France and Sweden, on his side.
-In the 1645 Peace of Linz the Emperor had to guarantee the Hungarian estates the right of imperial representation and freedom of religion for the Protestants, which prevented the Counter-reformation and future Absolutist rule in Hungary.
+At times, Ferdinand managed to get Prince George I Rákóczi of Transylvania, an ally of France and Sweden, on his side.
+In the 1645 Peace of Linz, the emperor had to guarantee the Hungarian estates the right of imperial representation and freedom of religion for the Protestants, which prevented the Counter-Reformation and future absolutist rule in Hungary.

-The Habsburgs could no longer win the war without the support of the Spanish allies.
-Due to domestic difficulties, financial and military Spanish support for Ferdinand was completely stopped in 1645.
-Without foreign military funds, the imperial troops were incapable of offensive operations, which weakened Ferdinand's position in negotiations.
-The emperor reissued the instructions for the peace talks for Trautmannsdorf, who left for Westphalia as chief negotiator.
-These documents were kept strictly secret and were only published in 1962.
-Reviews revealed, that Ferdinand surrendered numerous previous claims and was ready for greater concessions than were ultimately necessary.
+The Habsburgs could no longer win the war without the support of their Spanish allies.
+Domestic difficulties stopped Spanish financial and military support for Ferdinand in 1645.
+Without foreign military funds, the Imperial troops were incapable of offensive operations, which weakened Ferdinand's position in negotiations.
+He reissued the instructions for the peace talks for Trautmannsdorf, who left for Westphalia as chief negotiator.
+The documents were kept strictly secret and were published only in 1962.
+Reviews revealed that Ferdinand had surrendered numerous previous claims and was ready for greater concessions than were ultimately necessary.